Using Internal Volume

 5 Staten Island Arden Heights Boro Zone

--- Query all files under the specified path of User Volume through SQL
+-- Query all files under the specified path in User Volume

 Using Table Volume

-Each Lakehouse table is associated with a storage space by default, which we refer to as Table Volume.
-Users need to have the following permissions to operate on the Table Volume of a specified table:
+Each Lakehouse table is associated with a storage space by default, which is referred to as Table Volume.
+Users need the corresponding table permissions to operate on the Table Volume of a specified table:

 SHOW TABLE VOLUME DIRECTORY <table_name> | SELECT |